This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine the flour, baking powder, baking soda, sugar, and salt in a medium-sized bowl.
+- In a medium bowl, mix flour, baking powder, baking soda, sugar, and salt.

-- Pour the melted butter into a 5×5-inch baking dish.
+- Pour melted butter into a 5×5-inch baking dish.

-- Place the dough on top of the butter and use a rubber spatula or the back of a spoon to evenly spread the dough out to the edges of the baking dish.
-Place the baking dish on a rimmed baking sheet to catch any possible spills.
+- Spoon dough over the butter and spread it to the edges using a spatula or the back of a spoon.
+Place the dish on a rimmed baking sheet to catch spills.

 - Cut the unbaked dough into 4 squares.